-At Antioch College and the University of Michigan her curiosity led her to study history.
-After her studies she held various positions in the world of literature.
-In 1975, she edited Out of Our Lives: A Collection of Contemporary Black Fiction, which includes the works of Amiri Baraka, Ann Petry, Enest Gaines, Shirley Ann Williams, and Louise Merriweather.
+At Antioch College and the University of Michigan, her curiosity led her to study history.
+After her studies, she held various positions in the world of literature.
+In 1975, she edited Out of Our Lives: A Collection of Contemporary Black Fiction, which includes the works of Amiri Baraka, Ann Petry, Ernest Gaines, Shirley Ann Williams, and Louise Merriweather.

-Quandra has since expanded her exploration of black literature by probing into cookbooks and recipes of African-Americans from the last two centuries beginning with Robert Roberts 1827 cookbook.
+Quandra has since expanded her exploration of black literature by probing into cookbooks and recipes of African-Americans from the past two centuries, beginning with Robert Roberts' 1827 cookbook.
 She surveyed the work of Roberts, Verta Mae Grosvenor, Edna Lewis, sisters Norma Jean and Carole Darden, and Cleera Butler and persuasively argued that their recipes and cookbooks are memoirs or autobiographies posing as cookbooks.

 Despite officially retiring, she continues to teach at Barnard.
-Her favorite course to teach is Explorations in Black Literature: 1760-1890 because she strongly believes that the current generation needs to learn and study the writings of both famous and less familiar writers in order to truly have a well-rounded view of American Literature.
-Quandra hopes that each student that takes her course has not only learned something about the genre, but will also be inspired to continue reading the poetry, fiction, and nonfiction of minority writers and pass it on to others.
+Her favorite course to teach is Explorations in Black Literature: 1760-1890 because she strongly believes that the current generation needs to learn and study the writings of both famous and less familiar writers in order to truly have a well-rounded view of American literature.
+Quandra hopes that each student who takes her course has not only learned something about the genre but will also be inspired to continue reading the poetry, fiction, and nonfiction of minority writers and pass it on to others.

 This year, Barnard awarded two exceptional students — Amanda Taylor ’22 and Makeen Zachery ’22 — for embodying the spirit of the late Professor Prettyman. #CountdownToCommencement

 A Mentor, a Trailblazer, an Institution. #BarnardCelebratesBlackHistory